-The snowdrops are already making an appearance here in Kent and with so many places for you to visit to see them we have put together our top places for spotting snowdrops in Kent.
+The snowdrops are already making an appearance here in Kent.
+With so many places for you to visit to see them we’ve put together our top places for spotting snowdrops in Kent.
 Don't waste any time, though, because these beautiful blooms won't hang around much longer.
+Start spotting snowdrops

 Known for being one of the first signs of spring, the dazzling daffodil is always welcomed this time of year and brings with it the first glimpse of warmer times to come.
-For an afternoon among the daffodils, stroll through the beautiful gardens at Penshurst Place, take a visit to the waterside grounds of Ightham Mote, or stretch your legs on a jaunt to Leeds Castle.
+For an afternoon among the daffodils, stroll through the beautiful gardens at Penshurst Place, take a visit to the charming Ightham Mote or the glorious grounds of Sissinghurst Castle, or stretch your legs on a jaunt to Leeds Castle.

 In spring and early summer you're sure to spot veils of wisteria woven in Kent's gardens.
-Venture over the wall of Lord Sackville's private garden on Tuesdays during the Knole open season and catch the scent of the 200-year-old wisteria.
-Or pay a visit to the gardens surrounding the tumbling remains of the Old Castle at Scotney Castle for a moat-side view of swathes of wisteria across the ragstone walls.
+Pay a visit to the gardens surrounding the tumbling remains of the Old Castle at Scotney Castle for a moat-side view of swathes of wisteria across the ragstone walls.

 Now you have seen all the beautiful flowers why not get your green fingers dirty and start crafting your own colourful paradise?
-Godinton House & Garden hosts the Annual Garden Workshop on the 21st April, perfect if you need some help and inspiration.
-Or, why not head to Belmont House & Gardens on the 7th May for the Spring Fair and the chance to shop for all your floral favourites?
+Godinton House & Garden host their annual Plant Fair on the 3rd May, perfect if you need some help and inspiration.
+Or, why not head to Belmont House & Gardens on the 3rd May for their Spring Fair and the chance to shop for all your floral favourites?

 Take a look at what's on here in Kent and discover our top events taking place here in Kent, perfect for you to explore a garden or two during the Spring season.